Skip to Content

 How Does Workers' Compensation Work in Missouri?

 After a work injury, you should file a workers' compensation claim with the Missouri Department of Labor, through its Division of Workers' Compensation.
-You must also notify your employer or supervisor of your injury, and he or she will then be required to send a report to the Division of Workers' Compensation as well.
+You must also notify your employer or supervisor of your injury, and they will be required to send a report to the Division of Workers' Compensation as well.

 Some Job-site Injuries Include:

 The workers’ compensation system should be straightforward — unfortunately, however, it is not.
-New regulations and changes to the law have made the process of obtaining financial compensation much more difficult for injured employees.
+New regulations and changes to the law have made obtaining financial compensation much more difficult for injured employees.
+Understanding these complexities is where the assistance of a skilled attorney becomes invaluable, particularly to ensure compliance with all legal deadlines and requirements.

-At Aaron Sachs & Associates, P.C., we understand the complexities of the workers’ compensation laws in Missouri and we are prepared to help you navigate this system so that you can best protect your future.
+At Aaron Sachs & Associates, P.C., we understand the complexities of the workers’ compensation laws in Missouri, and we are prepared to help you navigate this system to best protect your future.

-To learn more, or to schedule a free case review, please call Aaron Sachs & Associates, P.C.at (888) 287-1046 today.
+To learn more, or to schedule a free consultation, please call Aaron Sachs & Associates, P.C.at (888) 287-1046 today.
 We serve clients throughout Missouri, Kansas, Oklahoma, Illinois, and Arkansas.

 What to Do After Suffering a Work Injury in Missouri